lifegoodbitamihka/notes/README.md

 - "Today's programming wisdom is to embrace the power of abstraction and modularity.
 Write code that's clean, readable, and easily maintainable by separating concerns into distinct modules or functions.
 Always think in terms of reusability and simplicity.
 Strive for clarity and consistency, which fosters collaboration and reduces errors.
 Remember: 'Simplicity is the ultimate sophistication' - Leonardo da Vinci."

 In practice, this means understanding when to create reusable classes, functions, or components, avoiding duplicated code (DRY principle), and using version control systems effectively.
 It also entails writing self-documenting code with clear intent, leveraging comments when necessary, and testing your code thoroughly to ensure it behaves as expected across different scenarios."

+# 2024-01-28
+- "Today's programming wisdom is to remember that code is read far more often than it is written.
+Thus, strive for clarity and maintainability in your work.
+Write expressive variable names, comments, and modularize your code.
+Optimize for readability, not just for execution speed.
+Always keep in mind the next developer who will inherit your codebase."

+In essence: "Code is meant to be read by humans and executed by machines.
+Make it readable first, efficient second."